ibmresilient/resilient-community-apps/fn_cisco_asa/README.md

 ---
 ## Function - Cisco ASA Get Network Object Details
 Get the details of a Cisco ASA network object.
+The sample post processor script will write the details to an incident note.

  ![screenshot: fn-cisco-asa-get-network-object-details ](./doc/screenshots/fn-cisco-asa-get-network-object-details.png)